gianpaj/cartrawler.github.io/_collections/_section_android/usage.md

      android:screenOrientation="portrait"
      android:theme="@style/YourThemeExtendingCTAppTheme" />

-  //Note: we do not support landscape and it is required that the orientation is fixed to portrait
+  //Note: We do not support landscape and it is required that the orientation is fixed to portrait